France & Italy with Scott & Joe

 What’s included in the price?

-Your trip has been designed so you can arrive, settle in, and fully enjoy the experience without needing to think about the details.
+Everything has been arranged so you can arrive, settle in, and fully enjoy the experience without worrying about the details.

 Is there a solo traveler supplement?